 Whenever available, we collected descriptive statistics (e.g., mean, SD) or inferential statistics (e.g., t-statistics), directly from authors of original papers or the original article to calculate the effect sizes.
 We checked for the accuracy of these analyses based on the provided information and details.
 In most cases if M, SD and sample sizes are given, for between-subject studies, we analyzed using ds, whereas for within-subject studies, we analyzed using dav as they are more comparable to ds (see our Table 4, Lakens, 2013).
 However, if M, SD, and sample sizes are not given, we either calculate dz based on the t-statistics and the sample size, or we use the reported Cohen’s d from the original study.
 These are not ideal solutions, but these solutions are likely reasonable estimates given insufficient information.
 In cases with large discrepancies between our calculated effect size and reported effect size, we first double-checked if our conversion method is correct, and then contacted the original authors for further information, as it is possible the original authors made errors in their original calculations or reports.

 Our decisions were clearly documented, based on information available in the original article or obtained from the original authors.
-We believe it is unlikely that such discrepancies in very few studies would result in substantial differences in synthesis results, but if that is the case, we disclose transparently.
+We believe it is unlikely that such discrepancies in very few studies would result in substantial differences in synthesis results, but if that is the case, we disclose them transparently.
 Whenever standardized effect sizes were not unavailable, we used either descriptive statistics or inferential statistics, such as Mean and Standard Deviation, Chi-Square Statistics, Count, and t-statistics to re-compute standardized effect size, using several R packages, e.g., powerAnalysis (Fan, 2017), esc (Lüdecke, 2019), effsize (Torchiano, 2020).
 We documented all conversions and coding decisions and included the original quotes and/or page/table numbers from the original articles into the coding sheet to facilitate reproducibility.

 There are many approaches to publication bias methods, and the suitability of different methods depends on factors such as the number of studies and heterogeneity (Carter et al., 2019; Rodgers & Pustejovsky, 2020; van Aert et al., 2016), on which we have limited information at Stage 1 before data extraction.
 We stated our planned preferred effect size adjustment methods under different scenarios in Supplementary Table 5, based on Carter et al. (2019) simulations of false-positive rate and statistical power.